rubyaustralia/rubyconfau-2014-cfp/talk-gautamrege-the_dark_side_of_ruby/README.md

 * Cherry picking module methods
 * Oniguruma games
 * Object id wierdness
-* procs, blocks and our friend stubby.
+* procs, blocks and our friend stabby.
 * ==, ===, eql? and equal?
 * and more...